 Thanks to its year-round climate, it is relatively easy to get fresh fruit in Thailand.
 Of course, the fruit is a healthy option and far better than chocolate or chips for a snack.
 You can try some of the more unusual tropical fruits available such as rose apples, Jack fruit or durian.
 The fruit is inexpensive and can be purchased from street vendors, many of whom you can find around Rompho Market in Jomtien.

 Somtam is made almost entirely from fruit and vegetables such as papaya, tomato, chilli, garlic and lime.
 It is seasoned with fish sauce and sometimes sugar (although you can exclude this).
 It is one of the main staples of the Thai diet and can occasionally include dried shrimps, crab and peanuts.
 You will find street vendors all around Pattaya selling this dish, particularly where new developments are being built such as in the Pratamnak area.

-Spacious and luxury 2 bedrooms condo for sale or rent in a modern building close to Rompho Market in Jomtien
+Spacious large 1 bedroom condo for sale close to Rompho Market in Jomtien

 Tom Yung Goong

 There are a few different versions of this soup that tend to be associated with different regions, and some are healthy than others.
 It is essentially a hot and sour soup made with prawns and vegetables and seasoned with galangal, lemongrass, lime, and fish sauce.
 Some local versions include coconut milk and sugar.
 It can also be made with chicken, but prawns are low-fat and high protein so the healthier of the options.
 Almost all restaurants serve this dish, but it can also be found being sold at stalls close to the seafood market in Naklua.